 So, with that in mind, here are five of our favorite spots to enjoy a romantic holiday season dinner!

 If you're looking for classic romantic dining, the deep-red drapes, the sophisticated service, the impressive wine list, Domaine Hudson is it.
 Chef Dwain Kalups style of cooking matches the dcor, elegant and sensual, with layers of flavor and contrasting textures on every plate.
 Domaine Hudson is the kind of place you go to pop the question, celebrate a milestone event, or celebrate someone special in your life.
-And, Domaine’s owners Mike and Beth Ross are absolutely obsessed with fine wine, and it shows in their 2016 Open Table “Best Wine List, Greater Philadelphia” award.
+And, Domaine’s owners Mike and Beth Ross are absolutely obsessed with fine wine, and it shows in their continual appearance on Open Table's “Best Wine List, Greater Philadelphia”.
 Call in advance, and get a quiet table in the corner for your special holiday dinner, says Maitre d Javier Matamoro.